lsoth/02profport/README.md

 ## Description

+For this project the goal was to create a responsive porfolio page with responsive links, to direct you to different parts of the pages, as well as working links for contact information.
+Also there should be links t odifferent completed work done by the creator of the website.
+Also when the screen changes size so does the layout of the page.

 ## Installation

-To open the project just visit this url:
+To open the project just visit this url: https://lsoth.github.io/02profport/

 ## Usage